 What are exogenous ketones and do I need them?

 Exogenous ketones are synthetically derived ketones, typically delivered in the form of ketone salts and occasionally as ketone esters.
-Chances are if someone involved in a multi-level marketing scheme company has tried to sell you a "Keto Supplement," they're selling exogenous ketones.
+Chances are if someone involved in a multi-level marketing company has tried to sell you a "Keto Supplement," they're selling exogenous ketones.
 Oftentimes they claim exogenous ketones will put you into ketosis faster.
 This is false- all they do is increase your blood ketone levels by flooding your system with BHB.
 Just having those ketones in your blood does not mean you're in ketosis, in the same way that pouring someone elses' sweat on your body doesn't mean you've worked out.
 Nor do exogenous ketones work as carb blockers- you cannot consume them after eating too many carbs to stay in ketosis.

 Anecdotally, some claim that exogenous ketones are helpful for increasing energy during workouts, increasing mental clarity, and reducing hunger.
 Most of the scientific studies regarding exogenous ketones have focused on their use in treating neurological conditions such as Alzheimer's and dementia and their role in cancer treatment.